AmanteguiCode/MasterWorks/README.md

 # MasterWorks

 Interesting markdown, notebooks, code and pdf made during my master in big data.
-Everything is structured by lectures name and some notebooks are completed by me given the original of the professor.
+Everything is structured by lectures name.
+It will be specified inside of the document if the work was product of a group or done by my own.